What is a Collaborative Law divorce?

-Collaborative divorce is a team approach to divorce that is based on the open and voluntary exchange of information and the pursuit of solutions that meet the needs of both parties.
-The parties and their attorneys work together with the help of specially trained divorce coaches and neutral experts to advise the parties throughout the process.
+Collaborative Law uses a team approach to divorce that is based on the open and voluntary exchange of information and the pursuit of solutions that meet the needs of both parties.
+The parties and their attorneys work together with the help of specially trained Divorce Coaches and neutral Financial Professionals to provide guidance for the participants throughout the process.

-A collaborative divorce involves a series of meetings between the parties in which the parties work together gathering information, identifying goals, and developing and evaluating options for themselves and their family.
-Unlike collaborative, a divorce in court is set up like a tug of war in which parties fight vigorously for their own needs and wants, in opposition to and often simply in reaction to the positions of the other party.
-In a collaborative divorce, the parties work with their attorneys and other professionals to assist in finding common ground and solutions.
+A Collaborative Law divorce involves a series of meetings in which the parties work together gathering information, identifying goals, and developing and evaluating options for themselves and their family.
+Unlike Collaborative Law, a divorce in court is like a tug of war in which parties fight for their own needs and wants.
+In a Collaborative Law divorce, the parties work with their own attorneys and other professionals to assist in finding common ground and solutions.

-What is the difference between collaborative practice and mediation?
+What is the difference between Collaborative Law and mediation?

-While both processes focus on cooperation between the parties and seek solutions to which both parties agree, a mediator (even a mediator who is an attorney) is not permitted to give legal advice to the parties; generally in order to obtain legal advice, each party must consult with his or her own attorney outside of the mediation sessions.
-In collaborative practice, both parties’ attorneys are present at every meeting, and legal information, as well as each attorney’s opinions about what might happen if any given issue were litigated, may be provided by the attorneys at joint meetings.
-In this way, both parties hear the advice and legal opinions of the attorneys at the same time, which may make it easier for them to come to the same conclusions about what constitutes a fair settlement.
+While both processes focus on cooperation between the parties and seek solutions to which both parties can agree, a mediator (even a mediator who is an attorney) is not permitted to give legal advice to the parties.
+In order to obtain legal advice, each party must consult with his or her own attorney outside of the mediation sessions.
+In a Collaborative Law process, each party has an attorney present at every meeting, and legal information and opinions often are shared.
+In this way, both parties benefit from the information from the attorneys which may make it easier for them reach a mutually agreeable settlement.

 Who is present at each session: Mediation involves one mediator (or sometimes two co-mediators) meeting with the parties together to try to help the couple identify and reach a settlement on all issues between them.
 Ordinarily other experts or professionals are not included in the mediation sessions.
-In the collaborative process the parties benefit from divorce coaches, child specialists, financial or tax neutrals, and other specialists as needed.
+In the collaborative process, the parties benefit from divorce coaches, child specialists, financial or tax neutrals, and other specialists.
 These professionals provide expertise in their respective disciplines, which assists the parties in making well-informed decisions.

-Support at meetings: A skilled mediator can help to ensure that each party speaks up and can try to prevent one spouse from overpowering the other in mediation.
-However, without his or her attorney present, often one spouse may agree to certain proposals or may waive certain rights because he or she is intimidated or wishes to avoid confrontation.
-In the collaborative process, all content-based discussions occur in meetings where the couple and their attorneys, and/or other professional members of the collaborative team as appropriate, provide support so that both parties’ views are heard, and options are developed to address all concerns.
+Support at meetings: A skilled mediator can help each party communicate effectively and prevent one spouse from overpowering the other in mediation.
+However, without an attorney present, often one spouse may feel disadvantaged and ill at ease.
+In the Collaborative Law process, each party has an attorney at meetings for support and guidance.
+Parties also can benefit from other professional members of the Collaborative Law team as appropriate so that views are heard, and options are developed to address both party’s concerns.

-What are the benefits of a collaborative divorce?
+What are the benefits of a Collaborative Law process?

-Collaborative practice allows divorcing couples to control the outcome of their divorce, focus on the future, to preserve family relationships as they transition to a new family dynamic, and to avoid the destructive and hurtful consequences of a divorce pursued through the court system.
-By working together to pursue solutions and outcomes that meet their needs and goals, families employing a collaborative approach can create solutions that traditional divorce processes are not designed to achieve.
+Collaborative Law allows divorcing couples to control the outcome of their divorce, to focus on the future, and to preserve family relationships as they transition to a new family dynamic.
+By working together to achieve mutual solutions that meet the needs of the whole family, couples can create settlements that a traditional divorce process is not designed to achieve.

 How can I get started?

 To get started, simply contact one of our professionals.
-Any one of our members can help you initiate the collaborative process and can answer questions about whether the process is right for you.
+Any one of our members can help you initiate the Collaborative Law process and can answer questions about whether the process is right for you.